Last Updated : Jan 09,2020

+What is Mooli, White Radish?
+A root vegetable with a crisp texture and a peppery hot flavor.
+The hotness of the radish varies from mild to very strong, depending on the age and type.
+The different types come in a variety of sizes, shapes, and colors.
 The most commonly found are the small, round Cherry Belle, the Red Globe radish or the white carrot shaped variety known as Daikon.
 There are two main categories of radishes, either the spring or winter radishes, based on the time when they are harvested.
 Spring radishes, which have a short growing season, resulting in a smaller radish.
 Spring radishes are generally eaten raw.
 The winter radishes have a longer growing season, which results in a larger round or more elongated shaped vegetable that stores longer.
 Winter radishes are generally cooked.

 Radish can be peeled or unpeeled, as desired.
 Take a sharp knife, slice it from the top to remove the stem and then cut it into half from the centre.
 Cut the half portion into another half.
 Chop ingredients by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
 If the recipe calls for the ingredients to be "coarsely chopped," make the pieces slightly larger.Chop radish greens by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
 If the recipe calls for the ingredients to be "coarsely chopped," make the pieces slightly larger and proceed as per the recipe.